Panda Express String Bean Chicken Breast (Copycat Recipe)

 8. How to Make String Bean Chicken

-This recipe tastes just like the Panda Express string bean chicken breast, but because you’re using fresh ingredients at home, it’s even more delicious!
+This String Bean Chicken recipe tastes just like the Panda Express dish, but because you’re using fresh ingredients at home, it’s even more delicious!
 And you can make this entire dish in the time it takes to order the same thing online and pick it up at the restaurant.
-Next time a Panda craving hits, reach for this recipe instead of the take-out menu.
+Next time a Chinese food craving hits, reach for this recipe instead of the takeout menu.
 You are going to love it!

 Combine your chicken and green beans with onions in a light and tasty ginger soy sauce.
 This combination makes a fantastic stir-fry recipe.
 It is perfect with white rice, brown rice, or fried rice for a complete meal!
 You will be making this copycat recipe on repeat each week!

 This chicken, green string beans, and onion all come together while being sautéed in oil.
-The flavor combination and texture are amazing and tastes so good.
-It is a quick and easy dinner meal that everyone loves!
+The marinade ingredients create the best flavor combination It is a quick and easy dinner meal that everyone loves!

 • Cornstarch – Holds together the chicken breast and while it is cooking helps crisp up the edges while the inside of the chicken is soft, tender, and juicy!

-• Onions – Slice your onions into thick slices to give the green bean stir fry more texture and flavor.
+• Onions – Slice white onions into thick slices to give the green bean stir fry more texture and flavor.

-• Green beans – Fresh or frozen green beans work great!
+• Green beans – Fresh or frozen green beans work great for this green bean chicken stir-fry!
 You will want to make sure that they are trimmed and ready to go.
 You may have to wash and pat them dry beforehand.

 Combine all the ginger soy sauce ingredients in a bowl and create this deliciously flavored sauce that covers the chicken and beans.
 Simmer over medium-high heat until the sauce is thickened and blended together well.
 This sauce is sweet, salty, savory, and comforting in every way!